maelillien/cuny-projects/README.md

 [us-mortality-app](https://maelillien.shinyapps.io/StateCrudeMortality/) - An RShiny app exploring the crude mortality of US states by health conditions.

-nyc-treehealth-app
+[nyc-treehealth-app](https://mi-tree-health.herokuapp.com/) - A Dash app evaluating the health of tree species using data from the NYC street tree census.

-[crypto-screener-app](https://mi-cryptoscreener.herokuapp.com/) - A dash app interface to the coinbasepro API, with interactive graphs and a screener table.
+[crypto-screener-app](https://mi-cryptoscreener.herokuapp.com/) - A Dash app interface to the coinbasepro API, with interactive graphs and a screener table.

 #### Python